The Pros and Cons of Engineered Hardwood

 In comparison to solid wood flooring, engineered flooring is the more cost effective option.
 Engineered hardwood ranges from $4 to $13 per square foot compared from $7 to $16 per square foot for regular hardwood.
 In regard to the cheapest flooring...
 Vinyl takes the cake on that averaging $1 to $2 a square foot but there are pros and cons to that type of flooring which can be addressed in another article.

 A wood wear layer determines how many times the wood can be sanded and refinished.
 Engineered hardwood can be made with a 2mm wear layer and can be made with 10mm+ wear layers.
 We suggest an industry standard of 4mm that allows you the ability to sand and refinish a few times which results in the flooring lasting 25+ years.

 At ADM Flooring our floors come in 2 finishes: Lacquer and Oil.
 Lacquer floors are recommended to be vacuumed once a week and lightly mopped with a slightly damp applicator pad.
 Oil floors are also recommended to be vacuumed and mopped once a week however it is also recommended to use the woca oil refresher spray after noticeable wear to rejuvenate oiled wood floors.

 ABOUT ADM FLOORING

 Based out of Los Angeles, California, ADM designs and produces exclusive engineered wood flooring.
 Each engineered floor is crafted with quality and durability in mind using the most durable of wood materials from White Oak, Maple, and Walnut.
-Carrying over 500k+ SQ FT of engineered wood year around.
+Carrying over 1MM+ SQ FT of engineered hardwood year around.
 We are a one-stop-shop for all your flooring needs whether you need Woca maintenance products, adhesives, custom flooring, t-molds, or stair treads, we have it all.